wgleen/react-authenticated/README.md

 import { AuthenticatedProvider } from 'react-authenticated'
 import { bindActionCreators } from 'redux'
-import store from 'path/to/store' import { login } from 'path/to/actions'
+import store from 'path/to/store' import { auth } from 'path/to/actions'

 const App = props => {
   const {